matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 Although not including mentions in the displayed text could be used as an abuse vector, it does not enable additional malicious behavior than what is possible today.
-From discussions and research while writing this MSC there are moderation benefits to using a separate field for mentions:
+From discussions and research while writing this MSC there are moderation benefits to using a separate property for mentions:

 * The number of mentions is trivially limited by moderation tooling, e.g. it may be appropriate for a community room to only allow 10 mentions.
 Events not abiding